 Discussion

 We have reported novel concomitant, deleterious changes in physical fitness (O2 at AT and O2 Peak) and CT-derived BC (at L3 and superior to the aortic arch) following NAT.
-Pre-NAT physical fitness was positively associated with abdominal and chest wall muscle mass and attenuation.
+Pre-NAT physical fitness was positively associated with abdominal and chest wall skeletal muscle mass and quality.
 Only physical fitness variables were associated with 1-year survival which did not extend to 2-years.

 Cancer of the oesophagus and stomach effects two main body cavities: thoracic and abdominal.
 Curative oesophagectomy and gastrectomy relies on operating in both compartments, with a direct insult to the soft tissue, muscle and viscera in these areas.
 The impact OG cancer has on BC has only been investigated using abdominal CT images [35,36].
 Chest wall BC analyses has been limited to cohorts with respiratory and cardiovascular pathology, where low pectoralis muscle mass has been associated with raised systemic inflammatory markers, pulmonary complications, worse progression-free and OS [12,37–39].
 Interestingly, we observed a stronger relationship between physical fitness and PMI than traditional SMI variables.
 Teigen et al. [39] considers assessing chest wall BC to have two distinct advantages.
 Firstly, this anatomical site could be a more indicative sign of fraility, since spinal muscles at L3 are involved in maintaining up-right posture until late illness.
 Mendis et al. [40] found that following prolonged periods of bed rest there were no signficant changes in the cross sectional area of psoas major or illiacus at the abdomen.
 Therefore, assessing these muscle groups for predictors of physiological resilience may not provide the most accurate generalisable results.
 Secondly, measurements of SM-RA made from the abdomen could be affected by the accumulation of oedema that does not significantly affect chest wall musculature.
 Low SM-RA reflects either the invasion of triglycerides (myosteatosis) or fluid (muscle oedema) into the muscle [21].
 Accumulating fluid is a common feature in this region and could impact the quantification of myosteatosis [41,42].
 Despite observing a statistically significant reduction in SM-RA and PM-RA, this is unlikely to be clinically significant as there was no significant increase in myosteatosis.
 In agreement with previous studies, our findings suggest that low pectoralis muscle mass could be an indicator of frailty and a surrogate marker for poor cardiorespiratory reserve.